dhalverson/sweater_weather/README.md

 Sweater Weather is a JSON API compliant Rails App that consumes several APis including:

-- MapQuest Directions API to find out the distance from the start location to the trail location
+- MapQuest Directions API to find out the distance from the start location to the trail location:

 Documentation: https://developer.mapquest.com/documentation/directions-api/

-- Open Weather Map API to find the forecast for the current location: https://openweathermap.org/api
+- Open Weather Map API to find the forecast for the current location:

+https://openweathermap.org/api

 - Unsplash Images API:

 https://unsplash.com/developers

 Sweater Weather allows you to request current, hourly, and daily forecasts for a city, register and login, and receive an API key to access the application.
 Registered users can also view road trip information using a origin and destination city, including real time travel time information and destination weather at their time of arrival.